Skip to content

 Using the Central Topic Registry

-All code should use the AICOTopics class instead of string literals:
+All code should use the AICOTopics class instead of string literals.
+In practice this looks like:

 from aico.core.topics import AICOTopics